 Your people are your business

 Now more than ever, getting the right people in the right place at the right time can make or break your small business.
 Unlike big businesses, you have fewer options for dealing with a labor shortage.
 Being able to hire skilled, reliable workers directly and immediately impacts your bottom line.
 According to several recent surveys, small businesses report that finding skilled people is now a number one challenge.

 Can you afford to ignore 20% of the available talent?

 You might not know it, but about one-in-five people who apply for jobs or are working in your business are doing so with a disability.
 Because of assumptions made about their skills, people with disabilities are one of the largest untapped sources of talent in our country today.
 And they are qualified, talented and often dedicated to their employer.
 They are ready to work for you.
 Are you ready for them?

 It’s about talent, not charity

 Hiring people with disabilities is not about charity and it’s not about pity.
 It’s about getting good people who can contribute to your business success.
 Many people with disabilities have the education and qualifications needed for the workforce.
-Also, several studies have shown that people with disabilities perform as well on the job as those without disabilities (see Topic 3).
+Also, several studies have shown that people with disabilities perform as well on the job as those without disabilities (see Tool 3).